maeda6uiui/jxm/README.md

 You can run tests with `mvn test` if you have Maven installed.

 Place required files under the `TestData` folder of each module before executing tests.
-Some files are not uploaded to GitHub due to copyright reasons.
+Some files are not available on GitHub due to copyright reasons.
 Listed below is the list of files you have to prepare by yourself:

 ### BD1 module